-710 years ago today, the Swiss marksman and patriot William Tell successfully shot an apple off his son’s head.
+710 years ago today, the Swiss marksman and patriot William Tell is said to have successfully shot an apple off his son’s head.
 In resistance to the Habsburg empire’s bid to rule central Switzerland, Tell refused to bow to a hat and was arrested.
-Offered his freedom if a single crossbow shot at the apple was successful, his blow for liberty sparked a rebellion in which he played a leading role in the ultimate creation of the Swiss Confederacy.
+The story goes, he was offered his freedom if a single crossbow shot at the apple was successful.
+His blow for liberty sparked a rebellion in which he played a leading role in the ultimate creation of the Swiss Confederacy.
 WATCH a 1-min animated history… (1307)

 The William Tell Overture, composed by Rossini in 1829 is one of his best-known and most frequently imitated pieces of music—you may know it as the theme for the television show, the Lone Ranger.